magnetikonline/funcqueue/README.md

 - Any errors _thrown_ by task functions will be caught by `FuncQueue` and trigger the error path (e.g. same behavior as passing an error to task callback).
 - Tasks are _not required_ to return a result - in this instance `undefined` is passed back and will be omitted from the finalised result list supplied to [FuncQueue.complete(callback)](#funcqueuecompletecallback).
 - In the case of an error returned, currently running parallel tasks will continue to completion with their results ignored - future queue tasks will *not* be executed.
+- Exception thrown if `callback` is not a function.

 Example: